shybovycha/compass/README.md

 ## Brief overview

-This is a project for ABB IT Challenge 2016, made by the Progress Bears team.
+This is a project for ABB IT Challenge 2016, made by the **ProgressBears** team.
 Working name is _"Compass"_.

 The aim of this project is to provide a system, allowing universities, schools and other